-A fair and consistent approach to dealing with poor performance and one that reinforces to employees the standards expected of them is required.
-Where an employee's poor performance is due to a lack of capability or competence whether due to organisational change, lack of training, change of job content, failure to comprehend their role and remit or personal factors, the process outlined in Appendix 5 should be followed.
+A fair and consistent approach to dealing with poor performance and one that reinforces the standards expected of our teams.
+Where a team member's poor performance is due to a lack of capability or competence whether due to organisational change, lack of training, change of job content, failure to comprehend their role and remit or personal factors, the process outlined in Appendix 3 should be followed.